County of Santa Barbara

 COUNTY HEALTH DEPARTMENT, FIRE DEPARTMENT

-support from Direct Relief International to the County Health Department and Fire Department, as
+net support from Direct Relief International to the County Health Department and Fire

-donations from Direct Relief International, a 501(c)(3) organization of pharmaceutical inventory
+receive donations from Direct Relief International, a 501(c)(3) organization of

-amount of $525,700.00 as revenue and expense to the County Health Department and the Fire
+the amount of $525,700.00 as revenue and expense to the County Health Department and the

 BOARD OF SUPERVISORS